 When Songbirds Fall to Earth

-In the darkness before dawn on May 19, thousands of songbirds, each a vivid expression of spring, were flying north toward forests across the U.S. and Canada.
-Or maybe millions were migrating over the continent that night.
-It doesn’t really matter how many.
+In the darkness before dawn on May 19, 2019, thousands of songbirds, each an expression of spring, were flying north toward forests across the U.S. and Canada.
+Or maybe millions were migrating over the continent — it doesn’t really matter how many.
 What matters is that at one point during their journey some of the migrants veered off-course and ended up flying into fog over the Gulf of Maine.

 Blackburnian Warblers glowed like tiny flames in the island’s white spruce trees.
 Black-throated Green Warblers darted among stacks of crippled lobster traps and piles of variegated coiled rope.
 Bay-breasted Warblers displayed the most pleasing blend of chestnut, black and tan from beaches and rocky ledges.
 In total, nearly two dozen different warbler species, two dozen rainbows in two dozen patterns, joined the performance on an island only a mile-and-a-half long by a half-mile wide.